Risk-Based Environmental Cleaning: A Practical Guide for Healthcare Facilities

 The CDC's risk-based approach to environmental cleaning provides healthcare facilities with a systematic framework that considers the probability of contamination, patient vulnerability, and potential for exposure.
 This approach moves beyond the one-size-fits-all methodology, instead tailoring cleaning frequency, methods, and product selection to the specific risk profile of each area within a facility.

 For healthcare administrators and environmental services managers, implementing a risk-based cleaning strategy means better resource allocation, improved infection prevention outcomes, and stronger compliance documentation.
+This guide breaks down the key principles and practical steps for adopting this evidence-based approach.

 Understanding Risk Categories in Healthcare Settings